Distance: 44 miles out and back

 This ride was suggested by Friend of Bestrides Brian.

 The position of Bestrides has always been, avoid Highway 1 like the death-trap it is.
 The traffic is constant, irritable, and staring out to sea, and there’s no room for you.
-But all generalizations have their exceptions, and this stretch of Hwy 1, the northernmost, while still busy, is more than worth your time.
+But all generalizations have their exceptions, and there are stretches of Hwy 1 worth riding: the Chileno Valley Rd and the Muir Woods loops come to mind.
+And this stretch of Hwy 1, the northernmost, while still busy, is more than worth your time.
 It’s grand.
 It’s a lot of climbing (only about 2 of the 44 miles are anything like flat), and there is only one break in the forest wall, at the turn-around.
 But that one break is a stunning view of the Pacific Ocean, the forest wall is often primeval redwoods, and none of the climbing is brutal.
 The road contour is perfect for descending—endless serpentining, curvy enough to be exhilarating, not so tight that you’re constantly on your brakes, all beautifully banked for speed.
 And of course you can continue on from the turn-around point and ride as much of Hwy 1 as you want to.

 There are two flies in this otherwise-blissful ointment.
 The first is traffic.
 It’s busy.
 But it’s less busy than almost any other leg of Hwy 1, because most tourists are interested in the stretch between Fort Bragg and Big Sur.
 And it’s nobody’s commuter route, so the drivers are not in a hurry.
 The real problem is construction equipment: any wet winter causes damage along Hwy 1, so most summers there’s a steady stream of gravel trucks going to and from the construction site(s).
 It’s not as bad as it sounds—there is little shoulder but room to pass—but if it bothers you you might choose to ride in the fall, when the construction is probably complete.
 Even so, I did this ride midday on a Monday in July, the road crews were busy, yet I did long stretches of riding the center line in solitude.